AVARTS@Megaro: D. Lejerskar, B. Purves, T. Ushev, N. Kanellopoulos, M. Meimaris, V. Kroustallis

 The workshops will be open to the public and will focus on 2D & 3D animation, the interactive audio-visual platforms, projection mapping and research on digital hybrid materials.

-In the masterclass and lectures programme, Art and Digital Culture, the work of the visual artist Eija-Liisa Ahtila will be presented.
-The celebrated animators, Barry Purves and Theodore Ushev, invited in collaboration with BE THERE!
+In the masterclass and lectures programme, Art and Digital Culture the celebrated animators, Barry Purves and Theodore Ushev, invited in collaboration with BE THERE!
 Corfu Animation Festival, will analyse their art, their techniques and their approach to technology.
-Dan Lejerskar, EON-Reality Chairman, will talk about "The Evolution of the Augmented Reality Market & the Human - Computer - Interaction Problem" and Professor Nikolaos Kanellopoulos will make a presentation on “From Antikythera Mechanism to Quantum Computer: Augmented Reality and Art”.
+Dan Lejerskar, EON-Reality Chairman, will talk about "The Evolution of the Augmented Reality Market & the Human - Computer - Interaction Problem", Professor Nikolaos Kanellopoulos will make a presentation on “From Antikythera Mechanism to Quantum Computer: Augmented Reality and Art” and Professor Michalis Meimaris' speech will refer to “Human[e]ducation for a "good enough" screen”.
 The director of BE THERE! and Phd student of the Department, Vassilis Kroustallis, will focus on the relation of animation to politics.
 The programme will also include screenings of works related to the masterclasses themes.

 Eija-Liisa Ahtila is one of the most celebrated visual artists and filmmakers.
 She has studied visual arts in Helsinki, and film in London and Los Angeles.
 Ahtila has herself described her work as “human dramas”.
 Her work focuses on existential issues and film language, and more recently, on more profound theoretical and philosophical issues, concerning human existence and culture.
 In her recent works Eija-Liisa Ahtila widens the focus from people onto their environment, departing from a biopolitical perspective.
 For example, in her film Studies on the Ecology of Drama she explores ways of creating images that move beyond cinematic anthropocentrism onto issues concerning the ongoing ecological crisis.
 Among others, her work has been shown in individual and retrospective exhibitions in Tate Modern, in MoMA, in Guggenheim, in Bilbao, in Jeu de Paume, in Neue Nationalgalerie in Berlin, in Kiasma in Helsinki, in Moderna Museet in Stockholm, while she has participated in influential group shows, such as Venice Biennale.
 Her work has received numerous distinctions and awards, including, an honorary mention at the 48th Venice Biennale (1999) and Artes Mundi Prize (2006).
 She is a former professor at the Finnish Academy of Fine Arts, at 2009 she was honoured with the title of Academician of Art.
 Her works have been shown in significant festivals all over the world, as well as in television.